Your Right to Overtime Pay

 - Legal fees

 - Punitive fees

 Employers guilty of unpaid overtime may also be subject to fines.
 These punitive fines are meant to punish employers for wrongdoing and prevent them from mistreating employees in the future.

 Types of Unpaid Wages Cases The Howley Law Firm Handles

 The Howley Law Firm works with its clients on all types of unpaid wages cases.
 Whether your employer improperly classified you or failed to pay you for overtime work, our hardworking lawyers are here to help.
 We work with unpaid overtime, unpaid salary, untimely payment, and misclassification of employment agreements.

 Sometimes, unpaid overtime is also present with discrimination.
 We will always work with our clients to ensure fair and equal opportunity employment.

 In Need of An Upaid Overtime Lawyer in New York?

 If you believe you have a strong case, our team here at The Howley Law Firm will represent you on a contingency fee basis.
 This means that our attorneys will fight to make sure you get paid every penny that you are owed, and you will not owe us any attorneys’ fees unless you win.

 Do not delay.
 Your claims are subject to strict time limits.
-Call us today at (212) 601-2728 to schedule a free and confidential consultation with an experienced unpaid overtime lawyer who is familiar with employment law.
+Submit a contact form or call us today at (212) 601-2728 to schedule a free and confidential consultation with an experienced unpaid overtime lawyer who is familiar with employment law.